shilpashreejr/recipe-vault/PRD.md

 - **Meal Planning Complexity**: Start with basic features and iterate based on user feedback
 - **User Adoption**: Provide clear onboarding and tutorials for meal planning features

+### Visual & User Experience Enhancements
+- The homepage hero section now features a modern, healthy, colorful vegetarian food spread image as the background, inspired by contemporary cafe/restaurant hero designs.
+- Text readability is ensured with a dark/gradient overlay and careful image blending.
+- The new hero section sets the tone for a vibrant, inviting, and health-focused user experience.

 This PRD provides a comprehensive roadmap for building the recipe extraction and management website with advanced meal planning capabilities.
 The technical specifications are detailed enough for a junior developer to implement without additional questions.